domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 - `forall`

 `condition` is required, and the value is a string describing a condition.
-`forall` is required, and the valeue is a map having the following keys.
+`forall` is required, and the value is a map having the following keys.

 - `name`
 - `object`